Transient User and Developer Manual

 A.1 Can I control how the popup buffer is displayed?

-Yes, see transient-display-buffer-action in Other Options.
+Yes, see transient-display-buffer-action in Configuration.

-A.2 Why did some of the key bindings change?
+A.3 Why did some of the key bindings change?

 You may have noticed that the bindings for some of the common commands do not have the prefix C-x and that furthermore some of these commands are grayed out while others are not.
 That unfortunately is a bit confusing if the section of common commands is not shown permanently, making the following explanation necessary.